shawngib/project-stig/readme.md

       -Action Run `
       -Force
 ```
+### Ongoing Maintenance
+While there is little to do ongoing outside of monitoring and reporting updated STIGs which are querterly can be created by simply creating a MOF file as directed by PowerSTIG documentation and a new image template uploaded using [image builder]('https://docs.microsoft.com/en-us/azure/virtual-machines/windows/image-builder-gallery').

 ### Current Roadmap

 As of 10/28/2020 this project is beta but in working order.
 You can find updates here as they are published.